 Do I have to sign in with a Google Account?

 Track My Read requires the organiser to have a Google account.
 Pupils do not need a Google account.

-- If you have an existing Google / Gmail account (whether a school one or a personal one), use this to sign in.
+- Otherwise you can use an existing account (Gmail or other email provider) to sign in.
 Once you’ve signed in on a device, it should remember you.